nickleekf/Getting-and-Cleaning-Data/README.md

 5. Tidy Data. txt  - Results of run_analysis.R which is a tidy data set

 ### Quick Start Guide
-Step 1: Download the file (zip) from the link under the Data Source section.
+1. Download the file (zip) from the link under the Data Source section.
-Step 2: Unzip the file into a working directory of your choice.
+2. Unzip the file into a working directory of your choice.
 Ensure that the "UCI HAR Dataset" folder is in the same directory as the run_analysis.R script.
-Step 3: Open up R Studio.
+3. Open up R Studio.
-Step 4: Run the following commands:
+4. Run the following commands: <br />
-        a. setwd("<Key in your working directory>")
+        a. setwd("Key in your working directory") <br />
-        b. source("run_analysis.R")             ## a "Tidy Data.txt" file will be produced in "UCI HAR Dataset" folder
+        b. source("run_analysis.R")                 <br />
-        c. dtResults <- read.table("Tidy Data.txt")     ## to get data from text file into a data frame
+        c. dtResults <- read.table("Tidy Data.txt") <br />
         d.
-View(dtResults)                              ## To view the results
+View(dtResults)                          <br />